MitchellJThomas/markdown-cv/index.md

  - Software Architect
  - Principle Developer

-Currently working on a new product launch bringing tripwire.io SaaS features to industrial customers who require on-premise, enterprise style deployments using
-<a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, Keycloak,
-Kafka and Postgres
+Lead new product launch bringing tripwire.io SaaS features to industrial customers who require on-premise, enterprise style deployments.
+Introduced key techology including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres

-Built a labs program from which <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> - tripwire.io - was created and is the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
+Built Tripwire labs program from which <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> - tripwire.io - was created and is the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
 DevOps</a> and <a
 href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
 ExpertOps</a>.

-Lead the design team for <a
+Technical Lead for <a
 href="https://www.tripwire.com/products/tripwire-connect">Connect</a>,
-the data processing and analytics platform using Kafka and Postgres.
+the Tripwire data processing and analytics platform using Kafka and Postgres.
 Delivered our <a href="https://www.tripwire.com/products/tripwire-enterprise/tripwire-axon-agent-platform-support-register/">Axon Agent Platform</a> to market emphasizing async messaging patterns using ActiveMQ